 The Non-GMO Project is Actually Non-Science

 The next time you take a trip to your local supermarket, look beyond the tasty snacks tempting you on every aisle.
 On some food products, you might notice a ‘Non-GMO Project Verified’ label with a butterfly graphic stamped onto the front of the packaging.
 Before you choose to buy such a product, however, you must understand the shady marketing tactics employed by the pseudoscience-backed ‘project’.

 Table of Contents

 What is a Genetically Modified Organism (GMO)?

 Genetic modification carries with it some negative connotations, for which we have Hollywood and Marvel to thank (to a certain extent).
 But those misguided superhero backstories fuel a darker ploy; organizations like the Non-GMO Project that attempt to use genetic modification as a fearmongering tool for personal economic gain.

 Within the genetic code lies the instructions for life, giving the organism a set of rules to follow that help them survive in this world.
 We know that the genetic code is hereditary; it is passed down from parents to their offspring in the form of DNA (also RNA for some organisms, but that’s out of the scope of this article).

 But the genetic code isn’t foolproof, it wasn’t designed to be so.
 It is simply a set of instructions for little cellular machinery, telling them exactly what to do – sort of like the step-by-step guide in a LEGO box.
 Most of the time, the code works.
 Sometimes, mistakes are made and the blocks are assembled incorrectly.

 Natural Genetic Modification

 However, this drawn-out process of continuous improvement takes millions of years to bear fruit.
-Due to the improbability of such an event, mutations are extremely slow to arise in a species.
-If we want to influence the genome of an organism, we don’t have the patience to wait around for a couple million years.
+Due to the improbability of a beneficial mutation in the gametes, evolution is extremely slow.
+If we want to influence the genome of an organism, we don’t have the patience to wait around for a few million years.
 What if there was a way to shorten this process?

 Artificial Genetic Modification